szabgab/dancer-spa-book-source/manuscript/using-templates.md

 ![code/with-simple-templates/views/other.tt](code/with-simple-templates/views/other.tt)

 They both include some HTML, a bit more than in our earlier examples, but still not something you'd want to show in public.
-The point though is that they have placeholders to be filled by the `template` function. `<% title %>` is such placholder that will be filled by the value of the "title" field.
+The point though is that they have placeholders to be filled by the `template` function. `<% title %>` is such placeholder that will be filled by the value of the "title" field.

 ### Testing